kottans/mock-repo/README.md

+# Kottans-frontend
+# Help with your first commit -> [discord](https://discord.gg/k5zS4XmH)

+# kottans-frontend
+Hi all, my name is **Sergii**

+I am interested in :
+- Data Engineering
+- Web Development (both _Front and Back-end Development_)

+Wishing everyone interesting and effective journey on this course.

 ## Hi All!
 My name is *Valeriia*.
 I've just joined to the course.
 Hope, that's not late.
 I work as a Test automation engineer and automate api requests.
 But now finally desided to switch to FE development.